8 nights, 9 days

-Saturday: Arriving to Corrientes, you’ll be met by a representative of the La Alondra Lodge (2 hrs drive from the airport).
+Saturday: You will be met by a representative and chauffeured to a non commercial airport for a charter flight close to the La Alondra Lodge.
 Settle in with a glass of wine and meet with your guides to learn about the upcoming week’s fly fishing adventure over a welcome dinner.

 Experience the thrill of fly fishing with guides who know this Golden Dorado fishery intimately.
 We provide a comfortable luxury skiffs for one or two anglers and a host of guides who are professionally trained to give you the best possible fly fishing experience.

 La Alondra is a charming, colonial-era hotel nestled in the heart of Ibera Wetland Park.
 The property provides an ideal setting for your exploration of this beautiful place, with accommodations that are both spacious and comfortable.
 Though the water conditions are stable and predictable throughout the season, we do recommend that you check in with us at least one week before your visit, so our staff can make sure everything is top notch for you.

 All meals, beer and wine are included.

 Wednesday: Connect to your next fishing location via a short 30 minute charter flight, so you can fish the the Itati lodge as well as the upper Parana river which is great fun.

 Enjoy a fun days fishing upon arrival.
 All meals, beer and wine are included.